How to design & evaluate user interfaces as well as interaction paradigms for accessing heterogeneous sets of 2D & 3D data involving uncertainty?

 Research at partner institutions

-As a postdoctoral researcher partially embedded at the two partner institutions of the project, Hugo will focus on specific sub-projects:
+As part of his embedded research at two partner institutions of the project, Hugo focuses on two sub-projects:

 At the Netherlands Institute for Sound and Vision (NISV), Hugo collaborated with project members and historical experts on creating an interactive experience for accessing 3D historical radios in conjunction with contextual information, such as blueprints, notebook entries and photos from NISV’s archive.
 This prototype could be utilized via desktop computers, mobiles and VR headsets.

 - 📖 Read a blogpost reporting on this work